 13. Allows for payment processing

 As mentioned earlier, a great meeting scheduler should enable extensive integration with other apps.
-As such, the app should be integrated with a number of payment options that not only allow for easy booking, but also easy payment processing.
+As such, the app should be integrated with a number of payment options that allow for easy booking and easy payment processing.

 14. Is secure and affordable